Shopify Balance Account Review: Features, Fees, Pros/Cons

-Wise is a Money Services Business (MSB) provider that offers two online money accounts.
+Wise is a Money Services Business (MSB) provider that offers two online money accounts in the US.
 One for personal and one for business use.

 Both accounts offer the ability to send, spend, and receive payments and hold balances in multiple currencies.
 A major advantage of these accounts is their low, transparent fees for international transfers.